-Lee B. Salz is a sales management strategist who specializes in helping companies build scalable, high-performance sales organizations through hiring the right sales people, on-boarding them effectively and efficiently, and aligning their sales activity with business objectives using his sales architecture® methodology.
+Lee B. Salz is a sales management guru who helps companies hire the right sales people, on-board them, and focus their sales activity using his sales architecture® methodology.
 He is the President of Sales Architects, the C.E.O. of Business Expert Webinars and author of “Soar Despite Your Dodo Sales Manager.”
 Lee is a columnist for Sales and Marketing Management Magazine and SalesforceXP Magazine.
-Look for Lee’s new book in 2010 titled, “The Sales Marriage” where he shares the secrets to hiring the right sales people.
-He is a results-driven sales management consultant and a passionate, dynamic speaker.
-Lee can be reached at lsalz@SalesArchitects.net or 763.416.4321.
+He is also a passionate, dynamic speaker and a business consultant.
+Lee can be reached at lsalz@SalesArchitecture.com or 763.416.4321.